 According to a number of reports by organizations such as the United Nations and Worldbank, declining fertility is a growing trend for humanity throughout the world.

-Despite this, the trend seems to be reversing itself as increasing numbers of countries are experiencing declining fertility and birth rates at sub-replacement level.
+Despite this, the trend seems to be reversing itself as increasing number of countries are experiencing declining fertility and birth rates at sub-replacement level.
 The world fertility rate has been cut in half over the past fifty year to 2.5 births per woman.
-I personally feel relieved because of that.
+In our hot, flat, and crowded world of today, I personally find some relief in that fact.

 There are a number of things that are contributing to this trend.
 According to research from the East West Center, the major causes of decreased birth rates include increases in women’s educational levels and employment rates which result in many people putting off childbirth until later in life.
 Until it gets too late for some.